AgustinSRG/webrtc-cdn/doc/signaling.md

 ## Message format

-The messages are UTF-8 encoded strings, with parts splits by line breaks:
+The messages are UTF-8 encoded strings, with parts split by line breaks:

   - The first line is the message type
   - After it, the message can have an arbitrary number of arguments.
 Each argument has a name, followed by a colon and it's value.